 introduced while annual inspection of boilers.

-6) In IBL Steam Boilers, Common Draft of Flue Gas is divided into two individual drafts
+9) In IBL Steam Boilers, Common Draft of Flue Gas is divided in to two individual draft

 for increasing the efficiency of the IBL boiler.